 In a civil trial, a defendant and a litigant face off before either a judge or a judge and bench, who weigh the evidence and make a decision.
 Information presented in hearings and trials usually enters the public record.
 Lawyers typically rule litigation, which often ends in a negotiated settlement during the pretrial period.

-Negotiation and mediation are the informal procedures that always try to make decisions without harming the disputants.
+Negotiation and mediation are informal procedures that help make decisions without harming the disputants.
 Conflict-resolution training can further improve your ability to negotiate satisfactory resolutions to your disputes.

 Types of conflict resolution skills

-A supervisor might take the initiative to organize a meeting between two employees who have involved in a public dispute.
-An worker might seek out a person with whom they’re having disagreement to suggest working together to find ways to co-exist more harmony.
+A supervisor might take the initiative to organize a meeting between two employees who have been involved in a public dispute.
+A worker might seek out a person with whom they’re having a disagreement, to suggest working together to find ways to co-exist more harmoniously.

-A negotiator should have counselling skills.
-Active listening is the core of counselling.
-Active listening is the only way that the negotiator would get the nature of the disputes between an employee and a manager.
+A negotiator should have counseling skills.
+Active listening is the core of counseling.
+Active listening is the only way that the negotiator could get the nature of the dispute between disputants.

 Managers of opposing departments might facilitate a joint brainstorming meeting with their teams to generate solutions to ongoing points of conflict.
 Group facilitation techniques can also be used to evade triggering conflict during group decision-making, in the first place.

 Different people use different techniques to resolve conflict.
-If you are arbitrating to solve an issue, your technique should match with your behavior.
-If the managers directly handling conflict between them and staff members, they should also be alerted to choose the styles that they can adaptable to their behavior.
+If you are arbitrating to solve an issue, your technique should match your behavior.
+If the managers directly handle conflict between them and staff members, they should also be alerted to choose the styles that they can, adaptable to their behavior.
 Here, the following are some techniques of conflict resolution.

 Avoiding is when people just neglect or withdraw from the conflict.
 They select this method when the discomfort of hostility exceeds the potential reward of the resolution of the conflict.
 While this might seem easy to lodge the facilitator, people aren’t really backing anything of value to the conversation and maybe withholding worthwhile ideas.
 When conflict is avoided, nothing is set on.